DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - 🥑Single-mode is typically used for long-distance communication, over several kilometers or miles
             - 🥑Multi-mode fiber is typically used for faster transmission, but with a distance limit depending on the desired speed
             - Fiber is most often used in the datacenter for backend components
-            - it resistant to electromagnetic interference (EMI)
+            - it is not affected by electromagnetic interference (EMI)

         | Category | Throughput | Notes |
         |----------|------------|--------|